Lobularia maritima: Habitat

 It is common on sandy beaches and dunes, but can also grow on cultivated fields, walls, slopes and waste ground, preferably on calcareous soil, at an altitude of 0–300 m above sea level.

 Cultivation

 Lobularia maritima is cultivated in gardens, with many horticultural varieties with purple or pink flowers.
 The plant is best planted in early spring, but requires little maintenance when growing.
 Although an annual, it may reseed in temperate climates.
 It will flower more profusely if spent blooms are trimmed.
 When grown in gardens, it is typically used as groundcover, as it rarely grows higher than 20 cm tall.
 It is also grown in cracks in paving and walls, and is especially associated with coastal locations.
-It prefers partial shade, and is resistant to heat and drought.
+It prefers partial shade, and is highly resistant to heat and drought.
 Plants with darker-colored flowers do better in cooler temperatures.
-Lobularia maritima has high drought and heat resistance.

 Cultivars

-(Those marked agm have gained the Royal Horticultural Society’s Award of Garden Merit.)
+(Those marked agm have gained the Royal Horticultural Society's Award of Garden Merit.)